The PACT Program

 Help us facilitate safe, happy, and healthy relationships by becoming a PACT presenter.
 You can help us make Scranton an even safer place for everyone!
 You can develop leadership and presentation skills through peer led conversations about healthy relationships.

-If you are accepted as a presenter, the P.A.C.T. training is mandatory as it will prepare you to educate first-year students within the first four weeks of the 2018-2019 academic year.
+If you are accepted as a presenter, the P.A.C.T. training is mandatory as it will prepare you to educate new students within the first four weeks of the 2020-2021 academic year.

 Training will be held: